 A collection of the issues I run into day to day using the Query Editor along with the magic sauce to make it better

-firstname.lastname@example.org wrote this about 6 years ago and it was last updated almost 3 years ago.
+email@example.com wrote this almost 7 years ago and it was last updated over 3 years ago.

 I've been using the Query Editor for Power Query and Power BI since around early 2015.
 In this same time I've been learning Web Development with Ruby on Rails and more gneralised Programming using Ruby and Node.js.
 This has given me some great insight into how development should be done to achieve maximum productivity and minimise risk.